-(a) Reflects estimated net proceeds of \$96.9 million from the issuance and sale of 5.2 million common units at an initial public offering price of \$20.00 per unit including underwriting discounts and commissions of \$7.6 million.

-(b) Reflects the contribution of the net tangible book value of the Combined Predecessor Entities in exchange for general, common and subordinated units of Cheniere Energy Partners upon the closing of the Offering.

-(c) Reflects estimated on-going and administrative costs that will be incurred as a result of being a public entity, including, among other things, estimated incremental accounting and audit fees, legal fees, director fees, tax fees, director and officer liability insurance expenses and other miscellaneous costs.
+- (a) Reflects net proceeds of \$98.4 million from the issuance and sale of 5.1 million common units at an initial public offering price of \$21.00 per unit including underwriting discounts and commissions of \$7.2 million and a structuring fee of \$0.5 million. - (b) Reflects the contribution of the net tangible book value of the Combined Predecessor Entities in exchange for general, common and subordinated units of Cheniere Energy Partners upon the closing of the Offering. - (c) Reflects estimated on-going and administrative costs that will be incurred as a result of being a public entity, including, among other things, estimated incremental accounting and audit fees, legal fees, director fees, tax fees, director and officer liability insurance expenses and other miscellaneous costs.
 This adjustment does not include the \$10.0 million annual administrative fee that will begin January 1, 2009, payable to Cheniere LNG Terminals, Inc., a wholly-owned subsidiary of Cheniere.

+CHENIERE ENERGY PARTNERS, L.P.
 UNAUDITED NOTES TO PRO FORMA COMBINED FINANCIAL STATEMENTS-(Continued)